Revealed: US anti-LGBT ‘hate group’ dramatically increases UK spending

 In that case, ADF International said it helped to push the registrar’s case at the European court after it failed in the UK.
 This happened in 2012 – years before it officially opened its London operations – and reflects its deep connections to groups here.

 The organisation’s UK accounts show that most of its money comes – and is expected to continue to flow – direct from the American ADF group “in the form of unrestricted donations”.
-Though the original source of these funds is kept secret.
+The original source of these funds is kept secret.

 The American group refers to its donors as its “ministry friends” and describes donations in religious terms, as “sacrificial contributions”.
 The group’s Ministry Friends Bill of Rights promises that their identities will be kept secret.